-[Item.
-63 substituted by s.
+[Item 63 substituted by s.
 44 of City of Cape Town: Municipal Planning Amendment By-Law, 2016]

-- (a) Floor factor, coverage and height - (i) The maximum floor factor and coverage for all buildings on a land unit shall be determined in accordance with the following 'Table of floor factor, coverage and height in Mixed Use Zonings'. - (ii) The maximum height of a building, measured from base level to the top of the roof, shall be determined in accordance with the following 'Table of floor factor, coverage and height in Mixed Use Zonings'. - (iii) Earth banks and retaining structures are subject to item 126.
+- (a) Floor factor, coverage and height - (i) The maximum floor factor and coverage for all buildings on a land unit shall be determined in accordance with the following 'Table of floor factor, coverage and height in Mixed Use Zonings'. - (ii) The maximum height of a building, measured from existing ground level to the top of the roof, shall be determined in accordance with the following 'Table of floor factor, coverage and height in Mixed Use Zonings'.